 Website speed is the very first chance to get a positive impression.
 It is your first challenge with the UX design.
 Too sluggish, and your visitors are becoming irritated and less likely to believe you because most visitors expect to load your website within two seconds.
 With good speed, you present your customers with a strong professional image.
 Anything slower than that, right from the very beginning it’s a bad user interface.
 Making sure that your server speed is up to par and the weight of your platform is reduced such that it opens.

 Often following links on the website can get someone lost and land up down a bizarre dead-end.
 If this happens the users get confused and disappointed.
 They will exit your website instinctively, and refer to other sites.
 Rather ensure that there is a defined “home” button so that they can always have a way back to start over.

 A call-to-action will instruct the visitor exactly what to do: for example, ‘Sign Up’ or ‘call now.’
 Make sure that it is directing, clear, and explain the importance of that.
 Better still, make it a color that’s simple, bold, or catchy and cover it with white.
 That will attract the users’ attention to it, giving them a strong hint that this is what you want them to be doing.

 Use hierarchy to give better direction

 You must have a clear ‘user journey in mind.
-Once you have a clear journey, you will create an intuitive hierarchy that can lead users anywhere you want them.
+Once you have a clear journey, you will create an intuitive hierarchy that can lead users anywhere you want them, this is what “good UX design” is.
 In this scenario, you should make sure that the first thing they see was your blog.